harmin-parra/x509-wrapper/README.md

 ### Loading of ECDSA private and public keys

 `pyca/cryptography` doesn't support ECDSA keys with explicit parameters ([#7339](https://github.com/pyca/cryptography/issues/7339), [#5659](https://github.com/pyca/cryptography/issues/5659)).
-Therefore, loading ECDSA private and public keys from base64 strings are not supported.
+Therefore, loading ECDSA keys from base64 strings are not supported.

-### Parsing public key of ECDSA X509 certificates
+### Parsing public key of ECDSA X509 certificates*
 Again, due to issues [#7339](https://github.com/pyca/cryptography/issues/7339) and [#5659](https://github.com/pyca/cryptography/issues/5659), it is not always possible to query the public key size and curve of ECDSA X509 certificates.

-This issue doesn't affect the parsing of the ECDSA X509 certificate itself.
+*This issue doesn't affect the parsing of the ECDSA X509 certificate itself.

 ## Usage